 Cheese scones have to be the most quintessentially British of all teatime treats.
-As you may know we live in lovely Ely in Cambridgeshire and we have some very lovely tea shops here, with a wealth of cream teas available to try, and we have tried quite a few.
+As you may know, we live in lovely Ely in Cambridgeshire and we have some very lovely tea shops here, with a wealth of cream teas available to try, and we have tried quite a few.
 We've even tried some great cream teas in Cornwall and Devon but the cheese scone has never been high up on my list to try, I always go for a fruit scone, maybe it's an Irish thing, we have great scones in Ireland too and unlike here you always get butter with your scone in Ireland!
-Anyway that's another story.
+Anyway, that's another story.

 I tried my first proper cheese scone recently when I hosted a bloggers tour of Ely Markets, the lovely people at Lemon Tree Deli kindly shared their lovely cheese scones with us and I was converted.
-I love cheese and I loves scones so I guess it makes perfect sense that I would love cheese scones.
+I love cheese and I love scones so I guess it makes perfect sense that I would love cheese scones.
 What I wasn't expecting though when I made these was that my girl would love them as much as she did!
 We have been doing a lot of baking recently, mostly me teaching Abigail how to bake some basic recipes like sultana scones.
 So when I made these cheese scones she wasn't quite on board with the idea of a scone with cheese in it but hey, you know she surprises us all the time.

-I have made these cheese scones with a mixture of strong red Leicester cheese and a mature cheddar cheese, I also included chives which give the scones a nice little onion kick, I topped them with sunflower seeds for extra crunchiness.
+I have made these cheese scones with a mixture of strong red Leicester cheese and mature cheddar cheese, I also included chives which give the scones a nice little onion kick, I topped them with sunflower seeds for extra crunchiness.
 They are really great served warm with butter and a good quality red onion chutney, but they are also great cold.
 They will keep for a few days in an airtight container and can be warmed up in the oven for a few minutes if you'd like them warm.
 These cheese scones are great for picnics, tea time treats, school lunch boxes or even breakfast.

-Cheese Scones with Chives & Sunflower Seeds
+Cheese Scones with Chives and Sunflower Seeds

 - 450 g / 3 cups of self raising flour + extra for dusting